evannorton/Dungeon-Deli/README.md

 # Dungeon Deli
-Made with [Pixel Pigeon](https://github.com/evannorton/Pixel-Pigeon) game engine
+Made with [Pixel Pigeon](https://github.com/evannorton/Pixel-Pigeon) game engine.
+Feel free to use this unlicensed project as a learning tool, but please do not use the game's assets in your own work without permission.